Hjalmarite

 Formula: Na(NaMn)Mg5Si8O22(OH)2

-Inosilicate (chain silicate), amphibole, manganese-bearing mineral
+Inosilicate (chain silicate), double chains, amphibole, manganese-bearing mineral

 Specific gravity: 3.0 measured, 3.123 calculated